Merdin/Merdin/README.md

 I like to work with my team, but do not mind working individually.
 Something I noticed is that I like to help and teach others how to become a better engineer and I don't mind to have a role like that.

 Most of my interest goes to the Apple ecosystem.
 Building apps for iOS, iPadOS, MacOS and more is something I never get tired of.
-The type of projects I like are startups and/or internal projects (with a social purpose).
-Even though my preference is the Apple Ecosystem, I also like to learn new technologies, for example Flutter, web, desktop, IoT and more.
+The type of projects I like are startups and/or in-house projects (projects with a social purpose is a +).
+Even though my preference is the Apple Ecosystem, I also like to learn new technologies, for example Flutter, React Native, Laravel, web development, IoT and more.

 My time is worth more than gold and that is why I prefer to work remotely so that I can use my time efficiently.